seud0nym/home-assistant-addons/sigenergy2mqtt/DOCS.md

 | `Enable sigenergy2mqtt Metrics` | Optional | Enable the publication of sigenergy2mqtt metrics to Home Assistant. |
 | `Sensor to Debug` | Optional | Specify a sensor to be debugged using either the full entity id, a partial entity id, the full sensor class name, or a partial sensor class name.
 For example, specifying 'daily' would match all sensors with daily in their entity name.
 If specified, 'Logging Level' is also forced to DEBUG. |

-## Sigenergy Modbus Interface Configuration
+#### Sigenergy Modbus Interface Configuration

-You must enter the IP address or host name of your **Sigenergy Modbus Host**.
-If it is not listening on the default port 502, your must also enter the **Sigenergy Modbus Port**
+The Sigenergy Modbus Host and the Device IDs for Inverters, AC Chargers, and DC Chargers will be automatically discovered, or you may enter them manually.
+If your host is not listening on the default port 502, your _must_ enter the **Sigenergy Modbus Port**

 | Option | Condition | Description |
 |--------|-----------|-------------|